 So far, only few studies have investigated the susceptibility of livestock-associated isolates to biocides used in their environment.
 Pigs are increasingly recognised as a potential reservoir of community-acquired methicillin resistant Staphylococcus aureus (CA-MRSA), especially clones belonging to clonal complex (CC) 398.
 Recently, methicillin resistant S. aureus (MRSA) isolates belonging to CC30 was for the first time detected among Danish pigs.
 The susceptibility of 79 porcine S. aureus isolates belonging to CC398 or CC30 to commonly used biocides in pig farming was therefore determined (Manuscript III).
 The biocides comprised benzalkonium chloride (BC), hydrogen peroxide (HP), sodium hypochlorite (SH), formaldehyde (FH), and caustic soda (NaOH).
 S. aureus isolates did in general not show reduced susceptibility to the biocides tested.
 However, a quaternary ammonium compound (QAC) resistance gene, qacG, was detected in MRSA CC30 isolates.
-The presence of qacG in MRSA CC30 is a possible concern, since use of QACs may contribute to the selection and spread of these isolates.
+The presence of qacG in MRSA CC30 is worrying, since use of QACs may contribute to the selection and spread of these isolates.
 MRSA CC30 is often associated with MRSA types giving rise to clinical infections in Denmark and porcine MRSA CC30 may be prone to adapt to humans.

 Residues or inaccurate use of biocides may lead to bacterial exposure to sub-inhibitory concentrations.
 The bacterial response to such exposure is however unclear.
 It has been suggested that the SOS response contribute to antimicrobial resistance development in bacteria by inducing mutagenesis.
-Therefore, the effect of sub-inhibitory concentrations of the five common biocides; BC, chlorhexidine digluconate (CHX), HP, peracetic acid (PAA), and SH on the SOS response, indicated by the use of a recA-lacZ expression assay, and mutagenesis in S. aureus isolates was studied (Manuscript II).
-BC, CHX, and HP were found to induce the SOS response.
-In addition, HP and PAA were found to significantly ( $p \le 0.05$ ) increase the mutation rate by 5-15 and 3-8 fold, respectively.
+Therefore, the effect of sub-inhibitory concentrations of the five common biocides; BC, CHX, HP, PAA, and SH on the SOS response, indicated by the use of a recA-lacZ expression assay, and mutagenesis in S. aureus isolates was studied (Manuscript II).
+BC, CHX, and HP was found to induce the SOS response.
+In addition, HP and PAA were found to significantly ($p \le 0.05$) increase the mutation rate by 5-15 and 3-8 fold, respectively.
 These results suggest that exposure to sub-inhibitory concentrations of HP and PAA may contribute to emergence of antimicrobial resistance in S. aureus.
 This may be of potential risk for human health, since these disinfectants are widely used at hospitals and in the food industry.

 Mobile genetic elements such as conjugative transposons are important vectors in the dissemination of antibiotic resistance determinants.
 Tn916 including the tetracycline resistance gene tet(M) is a conjugative transposon and the prototype of a large family of related elements.
 They have an extremely broad host range and have been found in both pathogenic and commensal bacteria.
-In the study of Manuscript I, the effect of sub-inhibitory concentrations of ethanol (ETOH), HP, CHX, and SH on the conjugative transposition of the mobile genetic element Tn916 was investigated.
-ETOH was found to significantly (p < 0.05) increase transfer of Tn916 by an average of 5-fold.
-These results suggest that exposure to sub-inhibitory concentrations of ETOH may induce the spread of Tn916-like elements and their resistance genes, which is a possible concern from a clinical perspective since ethanol is frequently used in hospitals.
+In the study of Manuscript I, the effect of sub-inhibitory concentrations of ETOH, HP, CHX, and SH on the conjugative transposition of the mobile genetic element Tn916 was investigated.
+ETOH was found to significantly (p < 0.05) increase transfer of Tn916 by an average of 5-fold, whereas an increase of 4-fold on Tn916 conjugation frequency was observed (p = 0.12) when donors were exposed to hydrogen peroxide.
+These results suggest that exposure to sub-inhibitory concentrations of ETOH and HP may induce the spread of Tn916-like elements and their resistance genes, which is clinically important since these biocides are frequently used in hospitals.